 Donna Krache, President

-At CNN, Donna led the first show to go “all digital,” migrating from a TV broadcast to a streamed online show.
+- Led the first show to go “all digital,” at CNN, migrating from a TV broadcast to a streamed online show.

-In 2007, Donna was awarded the DeWitt Carter Reddick Award recognizing Excellence in Communication from the University of Texas at Austin.
-She’s won several other awards for producing and writing.
+- Was awarded the DeWitt Carter Reddick Award recognizing Excellence in Communication from the University of Texas at Austin.

 In addition, Donna has a team of experienced videographers, photographers, editors and on-air talent at the ready, should your project require these skills.